Undergraduate Nursing Program

 - Completion of one year of chemistry, biology, and mathematics (including one semester of algebra).

-Admission into the second degree nursing program requires:
+Admission into the second degree nursing program (for traditional and part-time evening programs) requires:

 - Completed bachelor’s degree